Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Introduction

-As a first contribution of this work, we abstract the NOM dependency in terms of what we call \emph{labellings} and extend the cycle monotonicity technique to NOM.
-Informally, a labelling is a choice of profiles defining the best and worst outcomes that the mechanism will define through its allocation and payments.
-Given a labelling, we can identify two sets of constraints: (i) NOM incentive-compatibility constraints between the given labels, and (ii) labelling-induced constraints, that enforce the validity of the labels.
-Similarly to previous work on cycle monotonicity, we define a weighted graph $G_{i,f}^\lambda$ encoding these constraints for each player $i$, given the allocation function $f$ and labelling $\lambda$.
-We prove that the existence of payments guaranteeing the constraints is related to the cycles of this graph.
+\textbf{Our Contribution.} Our goal is to understand how permissive NOM is as a solution concept for allocation functions.
+NOM requires truthtelling to yield a greater utility than misreporting for every player under the best and worst outcomes of the mechanism, taken over all actions of the other players.
+Therefore the constraints imposed by NOM \emph{depend on} both the allocation and payment function since they define these maximum and minimum utilities, and the utility of every other outcome must lie between these extremes.
+The first contribution of this work is to abstract this dependency using what we call \emph{labellings} and use these to extend the cycle monotonicity technique to handle NOM direct-revelation mechanisms.
+Informally a labelling is a choice of bid profiles designating the best and worst outcomes for a given player that the mechanism will define through its allocation and payments.
+These induce two types of constraints: incentive-compatibility constraints, which enforce the NOM property where the extreme utilities when lying are no better than the extreme utilities from truthtelling, and labelling-induced constraints, which ensure the validity of the labels.
+Given an allocation function $f$ and labelling $\lambda$ for a given agent $i$ we can then define a graph $\mc{G}_{i,f}^\lambda$ representing the constraints imposed by the mechanism and show that the existence of payments satisfying these constraints is related to cycles in this graph.